beardicus/awesome-plotters/README.md

 - [Hershey Vector Font](http://paulbourke.net/dataformats/hershey) - `.fnt` format of vector fonts from the 60s.
 Includes a good overview of the original data format of the fonts.
 - [hershey-fonts](https://github.com/kamalmostafa/hershey-fonts) - C library and original font data for the Hershey fonts.
 - [OneLineFonts.com](https://www.onelinefonts.com) - Commercial site with some single-line fonts available for purchase.
+- [svg-fonts](https://gitlab.com/oskay/svg-fonts) - Single-line fonts in an SVG format, mainly for use with the [Hershey Text](https://gitlab.com/oskay/hershey-text) Inkscape plugin.

 ## Inspiration and Instruction